 Halloween Costumes with LED lights

 LED lights can be charged by battery so that your costume lights can work for quite a long time.
 Also, since LED lights do not heat up, they are perfectly safe to use in any costumes—touching fabric, cardboard or other materials that could be flammable with incandescent lights.
-Rope lights, tiny twinkle lights, micro dots, battery operated lights, and icicle lights in many color options can be the perfect way to jazz up a costume.
+Rope lights, tiny twinkle lights, battery operated lights, and icicle lights in many color options can be the perfect way to jazz up a costume.
 Often, the lights can be reused in a different costume later, or become part of your Halloween light decorations another year.